What Is a Healthcare Ombudsman? Montana Guide for Facilities

 Anyone in Montana’s community at large who has concerns about their own rights or the rights of others receiving care services can contact an ombudsman for help.
 Examples of people who may want to contact their local ombudsman include:

 Before contacting an ombudsman, remember to reach out to the office that best aligns with the services for which you’re seeking help.
 For example, nursing home staff confused about a resident’s visitation rights can get in touch with the Long-Term Care Ombudsman.
-Alternatively, an individual who needs help finding a mental health counselor for their loved one can reach out to the Montana Mental Health Ombudsman.
+An individual who needs help finding a mental health counselor for their loved one would need to reach out to the Montana Mental Health Ombudsman.

 Tips for Facilities Undergoing Investigations

 Your ombudsman is always available to provide general guidance, but they may need to conduct a more formal investigation if someone files a complaint about your facility.
-While this can feel like a stressful situation, keep in mind that your ombudsman is trained to objectively find a resolution for both you and your patients/residents.
+While this can feel like a stressful situation, keep in mind that your ombudsman is trained to objectively find a resolution for your facility, your patients, and the residents you care for.

 But, what exactly should you do when being investigated by an ombudsman?
-Montana facility leaders can follow these tips to support a mutually beneficial process:
+Montana facility leaders can follow these three tips to support a mutually beneficial process.

-• Keep your staff in the loop.
 Check in with staff who were involved with the filed complaint.
-It’s important to keep them in the loop and provide any necessary information or education that would help them improve the way they deliver care.
+It’s important to keep them in the loop and provide any necessary information or training that would help them improve the way they deliver care.

 Discover Practical Ways to Maintain Regulatory Compliance